AlessioSocci/EDUCATIONAL-FRDM-K82F/README.md

     I2S: serial sinc-communication with audio decoder UDA1334ATS.

-    MAIN: just once, play the 12 musical note in 4° octave, blink lend every 1 s in task1, nothing to do in task 2.
+    MAIN: just once, play the 12 musical note in 4° octave, blink led every 1 s in task1, and, for now, nothing to do in task 2.